George Wolfe Plank: Life

+During World War II, Plank joined the Home Guard.
+He suffered from hyperthyroidism.
+He became a naturalized Briton in 1945 and died the same year in a Sussex nursing home.

 Style

-Plank's work has been compared with such artists as Rackham, Dulac, Alphonse Mucha and even Gustav Klimt.
+Plank's work has been compared with artists such as Rackham, Edmund Dulac, Alphonse Mucha and Gustav Klimt.
 His work is characterized by broad fields of bright colour setting off the mass and line of his principal figures.
 His composition is clear and simple, the wealth of sartorial detail notwithstanding.
-Plank broke onto the Vogue scene with his mature style almost completely established and worked for some years with no real rivals before Helen Dryden's work matured and she became one of the most important of his colleagues.
+Plank broke onto the Vogue scene with his mature style almost completely established, and worked for some years with no real rivals before Helen Dryden's work matured and she became one of the most important of his colleagues.
 William Packer described Plank's concept of fashion as "ideal, bizarre and improbable, at once adventurous and yet romantic and nostalgic".

+This style is qualified as "queer" by Christopher Reed: "I intend 'queer' here in its broadest sense, to indicate an attitude that delighted in destabilising institutionally sanctioned hierarchies".
+British Vogue's queerness reached its peak under Dorothy Todd who was its editor between 1922 and 1926.
+However, Plank's art started challenging artistic norms as well as heterosexual and cisgender social constructs in 1917, thanks to "etiolated" body proportions, inspiration from fin-de-siècle decadence, and bizarre clothing.
+According to Dominic Janes, "his style was all about artificiality and performativity".
+His style has also been described as "neo-rococo".